 Answers to Common Questions:

-A: Maybe, but if we do, it will be reluctantly.
+A: Not likely.
+For this design, 15 degrees works the best.
+While there are some situations in which a higher or lower angle can provide some benefit, those situations are less frequent and common, and the associated tradeoffs are detrimental to performance.
 Using a low degree head usually results in having to use longer tips or tip extensions to overcome the clearance issues produced by the small head angle.
 This just makes the tool heavier and less responsive, while elevating the grip hand.
-This means the desired reduction in flagpole forces (the reason small angles SEEM like a good idea) is lost.
-We hope to produce a video in the future to demonstrate this more clearly.
+This means the desired reduction in flagpole forces is lost.

-Q: Does the hydro-dipped burl wood pattern really look like wood?
+Q: Does the hydro-dipped burl wood pattern really look like wood and marble?

-A: Yes, it's quite stunning, as the hydrographic film is a photo reproduction of real wood grain.
+A: Yes, it's quite stunning, as the hydrographic film is a photographic reproduction of real wood and stone materials.
+The illusion is shattered when you lift the lever and realize that the handle cannot possibly be solid wood or stone.
+No two levers will have exactly the same grain patterns: Each is unique, just as if we were using wood or marble.
 Everyone who has seen our levers in person has been surprised that it's not actual wood.